MR2 | Smart | Berkeley | Dawncraft | Motorhomes | Motorhome rallies | Sirion

 Now for the good news!

-Its described as "Metallic Cream" Yep, right!
+Its described as "Metallic Cream" Yer, right!
 Very pale gold?
 Silver with a hint of sand? ... it sure ain't cream!

 The radio cassette with it was very good but my daughter-in-law kindly donated an excellent (easy to use) radio CD player.
-The quality is very good, although I doubt if it has anything except standard speakers from day one.
+The quality of the sound is very good, although I doubt if this car has anything except standard speakers from day one.

 My daughter & son-in-law were very impressed, "Where's the disabled stickers?" & "Do you get a bus pass & Bingo membership?".
 I must admit, it is as attractive as a painted plank, has the character of someone at the back of the Rovers Return and is only as well equipped as a Japanese car built in 2000!
 On the experiences gained from a few Hondas, Toyotas and Datsuns, I may have the last laugh.
 The common factor seems to be reliability.
-If anything went wrong on a Japanese car, it was expensive to fix, but it seldom did go wrong ... unlike Smarts.
-It often did go wrong & wasn't cheap to fix.
+If anything went wrong on a Japanese car, it was expensive to fix, but it seldom did go wrong ... unlike Smarts, which seemed to go wrong often & wasn't cheap to fix.

 Daihatsu Motor Co., Ltd. (ダイハツ工業株式会社 Daihatsu Kōgyō Kabushiki-gaisha) is a Japanese manufacturer of cars, well known for its smaller models.
 Many of its models are also known as kei jidosha (or kei cars) in Japan.
 The name "Daihatsu" is a combination of the first kanji (Japanese character) for Osaka (大) and the first of the word "engine manufacture" (発); when put together they are pronounced "dai hatsu".